 The botanical name of this shrub is Prunus x cistena.
-Prunus is Latin for "plum," while cistena is the Sioux for "baby," referring to its dwarf size.
+Prunus is Latin for "plum," while cistena is the Sioux word for "baby," referring to its dwarf size.
 The x indicates that it is a hybrid.
 It was derived from Prunus cerasifera (purple leaf plum) and Prunus pumila (sand cherry).
 The sand cherry is a member of the Rosaceae family, so it is related to roses.

 Many of the common names for the purple leaf sand cherry are simply different compounds of the four words.
 You might see it called the purpleleaf sandcherry, purple leaf sandcherry, or purpleleaf sand cherry.